tsanikgr/whist/README.md

 #### ... and uses Pools to reduce the frequency of garbage collections

-  Every time a game action is simulated, a new [`SimGameState`]() (Simulation Game State) is created.
-Instead of creating a new object every time, `SimGameState`s are recycled whenever they are no longer required.
+  Every time a game action is simulated, a new [`SimGameModel`] (Simulation Game State) is created.
+Instead of creating a new object every time, [`SimGameModel`]s are recycled whenever they are no longer required.
 To make matters simpler, one pool is used per thread.
-See [`ThreadedGameModelPool`]().
+See [`ThreadedGameModelPool`].

-> _Note:_ Due to the nature of the game, the number of [`SimGameState`]()s space quickly explodes, making it impossible to simulate all possible outcomes.
+> _Note:_ Due to the nature of the game, the number of [`SimGameModel`]s space quickly explodes, making it impossible to simulate all possible outcomes.
 To tackle this problem, some heuristic rules are used to limit the number of simulations per card, when dealing more than 6 to each player.

 ## Multiplayer

 The [Google Play Games Services API](https://developers.google.com/games/services/) was used to implement real-time multiplayer functionality across devices and users.
-All of the API specific code can be found in the [`google`]() package.
+All of the API specific code can be found in the [`google`] package.
 It's a high level API, so it was very easy to implement the following:

 - Inviting friends to play against them, or playing against random opponents (or a mix of the two)
 - Handling invitations and notifying the user
 - Handling room life-cycle events
 - Creating and matching opponents for different game variants (such as the bet amount)

-Interesting bits of my own code can be found in the [`MultiplayerMessage`]() class (e.g. using a `Pool` to recycle messages and multiplexing information into single bytes to conserve network usage) and in the [`Messenger`]() class, whereby an inbox and an outbox are used to properly handle Messages received in the wrong order, or requesting messages that have been dropped to be re-sent.
-The `BaseGameUtils`, `GameHelper` and `GameHelperUtils` classes where obtained from Google's samples, and where slightly modified to the needs of the game.
+Interesting bits of my own code can be found in the [`MultiplayerMessage`] class (e.g. using a `Pool` to recycle messages and multiplexing information into single bytes to conserve network usage) and in the [`Messenger`] class, whereby an inbox and an outbox are used to properly handle Messages received in the wrong order, or requesting messages that have been dropped to be re-sent.
+The `BaseGameUtils`, `GameHelper` and `GameHelperUtils` classes where obtained from [Google's samples](https://github.com/playgameservices/android-basic-samples/tree/master/BasicSamples/libraries/BaseGameUtils/src/main/java/com/google/example/games/basegameutils), and where slightly modified to the needs of the game.

 ## Software design pattern examples